mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 * TangoJS Panel can be deployed in a different domain (*origin*), thus mTango needs to be configured to accept cross-domain connections.
 CORS[^foot-cors] requests can be enabled in most servlet containers using configuration files.
-There's no need to change application's code.
+There is no need to change application's code.

 [^foot-cors]: Cross Origin Resource Sharing

-* *TangoJS mTango Connector* uses HTTP basic authentication and such method should be supported by the mTango server.
+* *TangoJS mTango Connector* uses HTTP basic authentication and this authentication method needs to be supported by the mTango server.
 Most servlet containers allow one to configure such authentication with differen backends, e.g. a fixed list of users, a database or a LDAP directory.